Bettawan : Teak Leaf Blackwater Extract Mix

 Making your own Teak Leaf Blackwater Extract is pretty much straight forward :

 Next you need a pot big enough to hold at least 1 gallon of water, but the bigger the pot the more extract you will produce.
-Put 100g of Bettawan Teak Leaf Blackwater Extract or roughly 40 our our Teak leaves for each gallon of water inside the pot. ( we have found with the blackwater mix it is best to use an old pair of tights or a thin
+Put 100g of Bettawan Teak Leaf Blackwater Extract or roughly 40 our Teak leaves for each gallon of water inside the pot.
+(We have found with the blackwater mix it is best to use an old pair of tights or a thin sock.
+Just simply empty mix into tights or sock and place in water).

 Fill the pot with clean water.